 “Ukrainian civilians can take selfies next to Russian armed vehicles as they’re lined up, warming up their engines, or getting ready to go on a road march, and that tells us instantly the grid coordinates of that column.”

 In the United States, in the Vietnam era in the 1960s, there were growing anti-war sentiments, but the White House failed to appreciate the importance of those.
 It started to lose support for the war right out from underneath its feet.
-Then Tet came along in 1968.
+Then the Tet Offensive came along in 1968.
 That was almost the nail in the coffin that killed US hopes for any sort of long-term victory.
 The public support just dried up, the credibility of the White House was lost and so on.

 The other element is the government itself.
 What is the overall purpose?
 Even if there are specific purposes that are not going to be released to the public, what is it that the government itself wants to achieve?
 Because if it is just looking for a limited negotiated settlement of some sort like the Korean War—you want to drive the Communists and the North Koreans above a certain line, and to arrive at an armistice and preserve South Korea as a free state—then that’s one thing.